ibexa/documentation-developer/docs/guide/workflow.md

     First, you can notify whole User Groups or specific Users about a transition by providing the User or User Group ID under the` notification` key.

-    In this case the User does not have to be selected as a reviewer.
+    In this case, the User does not have to be selected as a reviewer.

     ``` yaml
     custom_workflow: